 Dee is a warm, vibrant and child-centred professional with over 30 years experience.
 For over a decade she has been sharing her love of the arts in all its forms with the BDC community.
 Dee’s classes take a holistic approach following the “Integrated Arts” model which is underpinned by the philosophy that in the early years of childhood, all the creative arts should be experienced together.

-Sophie Loughran - Teacher and Administration Assistant
+Olivia Manson - Teacher and Principal's Assistant

-Teaches: Jazz, Contemporary and Performance Team classes.
+Teaches: Jazz, Contemporary, Ballet, Conditioning and Competition Team classes

 Nickely Burke - Teacher